KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 ## $PSItem.InvocationInfo

-This property contains additional information collected by Powershell.exe about the function or script where the exception was thrown.
+This property contains additional information collected by PowerShell.exe about the function or script where the exception was thrown.
 Here is the `InvocationInfo` from the sample exception that I created.

     PS:> $PSItem.InvocationInfo | Format-List *